 The Frans Hals Museum houses a large collection of Dutch art dating from the fifteenth-century onwards.
 The impressive collection includes works by the famous Haarlem painters Frans Hals, Verspronck and De Bray.
 There is also a modern art department, silver and crafts section and various exhibitions.
-The museum is housed in a former old men’s home and later orphanage.
+The museum is housed in a former old men’s home, which was later an orphanage.
 The Frans Hals Museum also has a beautiful garden.

 The Teylers Museum is the oldest museum in the Netherlands.
 It boasts an extensive collection of paintings by the old masters as well as a large collection of fossils, minerals and scientific instruments.
 A Hop-on Hop-off Boat tour of Haarlem also starts and stops outside of the Teylers.

 The Toneelschuur is a modern theatre with striking architecture.
 The building houses two theatre halls and two cinemas which mainly show alternative and independent films.

 Haarlem’s magnificent Philharmonie concert hall was built in around 1885.
-It features a variety of classical music mainly.
+It mainly features a variety of classical music.

 Holland is famous for live music, and whilst Amsterdam has the renowned Paradiso, Haarlem is blessed with the Patronaat.
 The Patronaat has played host to hundreds of famous local and international bands and artists over the years.